LucasMorais1998/LucasMorais1998/README.md

 - 👉 I'm passionate about technology 💻, science 👨‍🔬 and games 🎮, and I'm learning programming through Rocketseat 🚀.

-- 🔭 My focus is on knowledge and learning, looking to become a Full Stack developer!
+- 🔭 My focus is on knowledge 📚 and learning 👨🏼‍🎓, looking to become a Full Stack Developer!
 <br><br>

+- 🤩 I will still visit Tomorrowland!
+Someday 😂

 <!-- ## 👨‍💻 &nbsp;I have experience
 <br> -->